 Lastly, deleted websites can be found via Google Cache, too.
 Cache is nothing but the snapshots of web pages or websites for temporary storage by Google.
 However, no one knows that how long Google Cache exist and thus going for Wayback Machine and WebCite is a smart act.
 But to say, some of the below-listed Chrome Extensions integrates all such ways for finding deleted websites.

 Let us explore these 5 Chrome extensions to find deleted websites on Google.

 Wayback Machine is an official Chrome extension developed by Internet Archives.
 As soon as you open a web page or a link that is dead or expired, this extension will pop up a small window.
 On clicking this window, you will be directly redirected to an archived page available at Wayback Machine.

-I like this extension because I don’t need to wait for error 404 to arrive and then go to right-click context menu.
-This extension instantly detects the dead link and pop ups a Wayback Machine window.
+I like this extension because I don’t need to wait for error 404 to arrive and then go to the right-click context menu.
+This extension instantly detects the dead link and pop-ups a Wayback Machine window.

 404-me-not, in a similar way to above extension, pop ups a window to find deleted websites on Google.
 By default, the archived page is opened in a new tab.

 Here, the best part is that it provides me an extra interesting feature.
 With this feature, you can have the Google search results for a particular keyword in a new tab.
 This extension refers to main website or domain of a dead link in order to provide you Google search results.
 Now, by entering a particular keyword in a pop-up window and clicking ‘OK,’ you will get the Google search results for that keyword.